Skip to main content

 • “I actually enjoyed the game... the graphics are smooth, soft on your GPU/CPU; if the difficulty is turned up, it can be challenging.”

-• “After a couple of hours of play, I could say the game has nothing more special features than the other games in the same genre, and the graphics are poorer than, for example, Age of Empires or Stronghold Crusader.”
+• “After a couple of hours of play, I could say the game has nothing more special than what other games in the same genre have, and the graphics are poorer than, for example, AOE or Stronghold Crusader.”

 • story